Skip to content

 2. Outbound channels — off by default.
 Add one with a [[notifier]] block.
 See the Providers section for the channels that ship today.

-Everything below ships in the binary.
+All of this is baked into the binary.
 No plugins, no remote service to sign up for.
-A laptop with the network unplugged still shows a row in the bell when a task fails.
+Unplug the network on a laptop and a failed task still shows up in the bell.

-Every task and service that ends with run.failed, run.timeout, or run.crashed writes one row in SQLite and streams it to the Web UI bell and the TUI footer.
-The row survives a daemon restart, so the badge count is still right after a reboot.
+Any task or service that ends in run.failed, run.timeout, or run.crashed — or misses a scheduled run while the daemon was down (run.missed) — writes a row in SQLite and pushes it straight to the Web UI bell and the TUI footer.
+That row sticks around across a daemon restart, so the badge count is still correct after a reboot.

-That’s the default.
-You don’t write any TOML to get it.
+That’s the default behaviour — you don’t write a line of TOML to get it.

-Three steps, the same shape for every provider:
+It’s three steps, and the shape is the same for every provider:

 1. Declare the channel in a [[notifier]] block.
 One per channel.